 BEETLEJUICE has some nice references and nods to other horror films and even a satire magazine sprinkled throughout the film.
 There's a joke about an insect that pays homage to the original THE FLY (1958).
 When Lydia discusses people returning from the dead with the Maitland's she mentions George Romero's NIGHT OF THE LIVING DEAD (1968).
 There seems to be a nod to David Lynch's DUNE (1986) with some giant sand worms that patrol another dimension just outside the Maitland's house when they attempt to leave.
 The craziest homage (and maybe it's just me) is not to a film but a satirical magazine.
 When Adam and Barbara make their faces into bizarre shapes thanks to Betelgeuse's spell toward the end of the film, they both resemble the crows from Mad Magazine's SPY vs SPY cartoon (and there's those popping eyeballs again).

 It's possible that Tim Burton himself is feeling the same way about returning to his roots.
 The movie website IMDB recently showed on its Tim Burton profile that BEETLEJUICE 2 was announced to be happening.
 However, Tim Burton himself during the recent DUMBO press tour, was less enthusiastic about it.
 Burton doesn't need to do a BEETLEJUICE sequel.
-He just needs to find a small, original idea or screenplay from some new writer to excite him they way BEETLEJUICE excited his creative juices back in 1988.
+He just needs to find a small, original idea or screenplay from some new writer to excite him the way BEETLEJUICE excited his creative juices back in 1988.
 Maybe if I just say "Betelgeuse, Betelgeuse, Betelgeuse" three times, an original script will arrive at Burton's door.
 Let's hope for something new and never before seen from the wunderkind who has grown up.